UTM may refer to any of the following:

 You can also use the Google URL builder to build these links if needed.

 Sharing a URL with UTM codes

 After you have built a URL with UTM codes, you can use a URL shortener to make the link more easy to share.

 Tracking a URL with UTM codes

-Finally, once a URL with UTM codes has been created and is shared or being used you can begin to track the progress through Google Analytics.
-All campaigns can be found under "Acquisition and Campaigns."
+Finally, once a URL with UTM codes is created and shared or used, you can begin to track the progress through Google Analytics.
+All campaigns are found under "Acquisition and Campaigns."

 3. Short for Universal Turing Machine, see our universal machine page for further information on this term.